British Academy/ Cara/ Leverhulme Researchers at Risk Research Support Grants scheme notes

 Once your host UK institution has approved your application and submitted it to the British Academy, it will not be possible to make any changes.

 It is recommended that you check that your application is submitted in time.
 To see the details of the host UK organisation approver and to check the status of your application, you should log into the British Academy GMS and click on the link to the Application Portal where a summary of your application will be displayed.

 Outcome of Application

-Once your application has been submitted, and if it has been approved by your institution, you will not be contacted again by the British Academy until the decisions have been made.
+Once your application has been submitted, and if it has been approved by your institution, you will not be contacted again by the British Academy until the decision has been made.
 You can track the progress of your application by logging in again to the Flexi-Grant system at any time.
-It is anticipated that applicants will receive notification of the outcome by the end of the calendar month following the submission of a completed application.
+It is anticipated that applicants will receive notification of the outcome within two months following the submission deadline.
 If there is a delay, then applicants expecting an outcome will receive an update on the anticipated date for an outcome.
 Outcomes will be conditional upon the visa approval and no funds will be released until all conditions of the award are met.
 Results are issued by email.

 Applicants in any doubt about their eligibility or any other aspect of their application are advised to contact the International Team at the British Academy, where staff will be pleased to assist.

 Email: [email protected]